dalloriam/engel/docs/code_overview/engel.libraries.rst

 Engel-Supported Libraries
 ==========================

-To use Engel supported libraries, simply import them and use them in your views.
+To use Engel-supported libraries, simply import them and use them in your views.

 .. code-block:: python